lsemenov/lsemenov/README.md

 ## Hi there 👋 My name is Alexey and I'm a Machine Learning Engineer

-- 🐍 I am interested in NLP and AI
+- 🐍 I am interested in NLP, AI, and Machine Learning
 - 💬 How to reach me: [Telegram](https://t.me/aleksei_lsemenov), [LinkedIn](www.linkedin.com/in/alexei-semenov)
 - 🤖 Most of the time I'm writing on Python.
 - 🚀 I love pet-projects.
 They help me grow professionally all my life.